-The Minister of Finance (Canada) has released Tax Proposals (the "EIFEL Proposals") that are intended, where applicable, to limit the deductibility of interest and financing expenses in certain circumstances, including the computation of income or loss by a trust for purposes of the Tax Act.
-If the EIFEL Proposals are enacted as proposed and apply to the Trust, effective for taxation years beginning on or after October 1, 2023, the amount of interest and financing expenses otherwise deductible by the Trust may be reduced and the taxable component of distributions by the Trust to Trust Unitholders may be increased accordingly.
-Based on the current provisions of the EIFEL Proposals, an officer of the Trust has advised counsel that the Trust does not expect the EIFEL Proposals to have an adverse impact on the Trust or its Trust Unitholders, but there can be no assurances in this regard.
+Recent amendments to the Tax Act (the "EIFEL Rules") that are intended, where applicable, to limit the deductibility of interest and financing expenses in certain circumstances, including the computation of income or loss by a trust for purposes of the Tax Act.
+If the EIFEL Rules apply to the Trust, the amount of interest and financing expenses otherwise deductible by the Trust may be reduced and the taxable component of distributions by the Trust to Trust Unitholders may be increased accordingly.
+An officer of the Trust has advised counsel that the Trust does not expect the EIFEL Rules to have an adverse impact on the Trust or the Trust Unitholders (in respect of their investment in the Trust), but there can be no assurances in this regard.

-The Declaration of Trust generally provides that the amount necessary to ensure that the Trust will not be liable to pay any non-refundable income tax under Part I of the Tax Act for any year (determined without reference to any bonus distributions in the year automatically reinvested in Trust Units in accordance with the DRIP) shall be declared by the Trustees as a distribution, and shall be due and payable, on the earlier of the last Distribution Date in respect of the year, December 31 of such year, or the end of such other taxation year of the Trust, to persons who are Trust Unitholders on that date.
+The Declaration of Trust generally provides that the amount necessary to ensure that the Trust will not be liable to pay any non-refundable income tax under Part I of the Tax Act for any year

+(determined without reference to any bonus distributions in the year automatically reinvested in Trust Units in accordance with the DRIP) shall be declared by the Trustees as a distribution, and shall be due and payable, on the earlier of the last Distribution Date in respect of the year, December 31 of such year, or the end of such other taxation year of the Trust, to persons who are Trust Unitholders on that date.
 An officer of the Trust has advised counsel that the Trust intends to deduct for purposes of the Tax Act such amount as is paid or payable by way of cash or Trust Units to Trust Unitholders (other than bonus distributions paid under the DRIP) for each taxation year.
 Consequently, provided this is done, the Trust will generally not be subject to non-refundable income tax under Part I of the Tax Act in any year.